 Live so much in the moment

-At camp, it’s simultaneously easy and impossible to forget about how short my time here really img_0616is.Every day just flies by, which is also reminder that the end of camp is one day closer.
+At camp, it’s simultaneously easy and impossible to forget about how short my time here really is.Every day just flies by, which is also reminder that the end of camp is one day closer.
 I find myself really wishing that I could slow down time, and I’ve started making an extra effort every day to savor each and every moment of camp.
 Doing so has made me very conscious of how much time I spend in my everyday life planning and thinking ahead.
 It’s really nice to keep things in the now.
 I hope to apply my new focus on living in the moment when I return home at the end of the summer, and stop spending so much time thinking about tomorrow.

 Become so attached to my campers